 Upload average | 121 Mbps | 112 Mbps |

-Surfshark performed better on both download and upload speeds on the OpenVPN protocol.
+Surfshark performed better when comparing download and upload speeds using the OpenVPN protocol.
 However, the differences aren’t that significant.

-Surfshark’s upload speed was faster on both WireGuard and OpenVPN protocols, and its download speed was faster on the OpenVPN protocol.
+Surfshark’s upload speed was faster on both WireGuard and OpenVPN protocols, and its download speed was faster using the OpenVPN protocol.
 ProtonVPN took the lead on upload speed on the WireGuard protocol.

 Features

-Apart from serving a VPN’s main purpose — protecting your connection online — both Surfshark VPN and ProtonVPN are packed with additional features under their hood.
-Truly a cherry on top.
+Besides protecting your online connection, Surfshark VPN and ProtonVPN come packed with additional features under their metaphorical hood.

 AdBlocker

-Prevents your browsing from ads, trackers, malware, and phishing attempts.
+The feature blocks ads, trackers, and malware.
 Surfshark offers CleanWeb, and ProtonVPN has a NetShield feature — both work as ad blockers.

 Cookie pop-up blocker

-Avoids the annoying cookie consent pop-ups.
-It is available as a Surfshark browser extension feature.
-It is not available with ProtonVPN.
+Blocks annoying cookie consent pop-ups.
+This feature is available as a Surfshark browser extension.
+Unavailable on ProtonVPN.

 Kill Switch